Battenburg markings: Switzerland

+Taiwan

+Taipei City Fire Department ambulances began using yellow and red Battenburg markings beginning in March 2020; Taoyuan City Fire Department ambulances followed shortly after in late 2021.
+By 2025, all ambulances in Taipei were expected to display Battenburg markings.
+All ambulances across Taiwan are expected to use Battenburg markings as equipment is replaced, with the Taipei City government noting that the markings are in accordance with the Reflective Markings Format for Fire Fighting Vehicles of the National Fire Agency.

+Thailand

+In Khon Kaen Province of Thailand, the Kohn Kaen Hospital features yellow-and-green Battenburg markings on their ambulances.

+Trinidad and Tobago

+The T.T.P.S.
+Police of Trinidad and Tobago uses half Battenburg yellow-and-blue Battenburg reflective markings on some of their vehicles.

 United Kingdom

 In the United Kingdom, the majority of the emergency services have adopted the Battenburg style of markings; nearly half of all police forces adopted the markings within three years of their introduction, and over three quarters were using it by 2003.

 In 2004, following the widespread adoption and recognition of the Battenburg markings on police vehicles, the Home Office recommended that all police vehicles, not just those on traffic duty, use "half-Battenburg" livery, formalising the practice of a number of forces.

 In the United Kingdom each emergency service has been allocated a specified darker colour in addition to yellow, with the police continuing to use blue, ambulances using green, and the fire service their traditional red.
 Other government agencies such as immigration enforcement have adopted a variation, without using the reflective yellow.

-The use of these colours in retro-reflective material is controlled by the Road Vehicle Lighting Regulations 1989, with vehicles only legally allowed the use of amber reflective material (and red near the rear of the vehicle), A number of civilian organisations have also adopted the pattern, which is not legally protected, and a number of these also use other reflective colours.
+The use of these colours in retro-reflective material is controlled by the Road Vehicle Lighting Regulations 1989, with vehicles only legally allowed the use of amber reflective material (and red near the rear of the vehicle).
+A number of civilian organisations have also adopted the pattern, which is not legally protected, and a number of these also use other reflective colours.

 An alternative to the use of reflective materials is the use of fluorescent or other non-reflective markings, which may be used by any vehicle.